 Although the Working Group generally agrees that some form of policy guidance should be drafted on this topic, at this stage, however, there continue to be different and strongly-held views on the specific policy goals.
 There also continue to be different and strongly-held views on the alleged harms and merits of closed generics.
-In reviewing public comments on the Initial Report and continuing its deliberations, the Working Group revisited the alleged harms and merits summarized in the Initial Report, which will not be repeated here.
+The Working Group heard extensively from those who remain concerned about the monopolization and exploitation of basic industry terms by a single (often dominant) competitor in the field.
+In reviewing public comments on the Initial Report and continuing its deliberations, the Working Group revisited the alleged harms and merits summarized in the Initial Report, which should be referenced to better understand this discussion.

+The Working Group cannot agree on a clear path forward.
+In every other situation without agreement in this Working Group, we have agreed to follow the practice of Round 1.
+But here there are members who believe we must follow the 2015 Board resolution (absent any newer GNSO) and those that would like to abandon the Board resolution and allow Closed Generics in the next rounds.
+Input is needed from the Community.

 Four options were discussed and were put out for public comment in the Initial Report.
 As the Working Group developed and deliberated on these options, it took into consideration GAC Advice included in the Beijing Communique on Category 2.2 Safeguards, and specifically the Advice that “For strings representing generic terms, exclusive registry access should serve a public interest goal.”
-The Working Group was careful to note that the implementation in 2012, of effectively banning closed generics, was not necessarily representative of the GAC Advice, which appeared to envision a scenario where an exclusive registry (i.e., closed generic) could be acceptable.
+The Working Group was careful to note that the implementation in 2012 was not necessarily representative of the GAC Advice, which appeared to envision a scenario where an exclusive registry (i.e., closed generic) could be acceptable.
 Therefore, four options were considered by the Working Group:

 Option 1: Formalize GNSO policy, making it consistent with the existing base Registry Agreement that Closed Generics should not be allowed.